 - Employing an experienced, strong, caring and professionally trained team of Sherpa guides on the mountain, all with previous Everest experience/summits.

 - Creating a small, cohesive team of climbers and Sherpas

 - Strictly vetting the calibre of expedition members

 We will tackle Mount Everest via the South Col and South East ridge route.
 You’ll feel like you’re climbing through history as you pass through and across such infamous features as the Khumbhu Icefall, the Western Cwm, the Yellow Band and the Geneva Spur.
 Once you’re on the summit push, you’ll look back in awe towards Makalu, Lhotse, and when you’re standing on the South Summit you’ll stare across towards the Hillary Step and the true summit, and know that your dream is within reach.

-Your expedition leader for 2017 Mount Everest expedition
+Your Expedition Manager for 2018 Mount Everest expedition

 This expedition requires excellent fitness and prior experience of a Himalayan expedition.
 You should be able to carry at least 15kg, demonstrate strong endurance and high mountaineering experience.
 The South Col-South East ridge is the classic route that passes through the Khumbhu icefall and involves a steep climb on the Lhotse face.
 The maximum altitude is 8848m.